Little Jack Horner: Origin and meaning

-The earliest reference to the well-known verse is in "Namby Pamby", a satire by Henry Carey published in 1725, in which he himself italicised lines dependent on the original:
+The earliest reference to the well-known verse is in "Namby Pamby," a satire by Henry Carey published in 1725, in which he himself italicised lines dependent on the original:

 This occurrence has been taken to suggest that the rhyme was well known by the early eighteenth century.
 Carey's poem ridicules fellow writer Ambrose Philips, who had written infantile poems for the young children of his aristocratic patrons.
 Although several other nursery rhymes are mentioned in his poem, the one about Little Jack Horner has been associated with acts of opportunism ever since.
-Just six years later it figured in another satirical work, Henry Fielding's The Grub Street Opera (1731).
-That had the prime minister Robert Walpole as its target and ended with all the characters processing off the stage "to the music of Little Jack Horner".
+Just six years later, it figured in another satirical work, Henry Fielding's The Grub Street Opera (1731).
+Fielding's rendition had the prime minister, Robert Walpole, as its target, and ended with all the characters processing off the stage "to the music of Little Jack Horner."

 The political theme was later taken up by Samuel Bishop, one of whose epigrams describes the Civil service bureaucracy and enquires:

-Soon after, Thomas Love Peacock took up the theme in his satirical novel Melincourt (1817).
-There five go-getting characters contribute to a song describing how they misuse their trades to fleece the public.
+Soon after, Thomas Love Peacock took up the theme in his satirical novel, Melincourt (1817).
+In Melincourt, five go-getting characters contribute to a song describing how they misuse their trades to fleece the public.
 It begins with the recitative:

-Each in turn then describes the nature of his sharp practice in his particular profession, followed by the general chorus "And we'll all have a finger, a finger, a finger, / We'll all have a finger in the CHRISTMAS PIE."
+Each in turn then describes the nature of his sharp practice in his particular profession, followed by the general chorus: “And we'll all have a finger, a finger, a finger, / We'll all have a finger in the CHRISTMAS PIE.”

-Adeline Dutton Train Whitney likewise applied the nursery rhyme to opportunism in American society in Mother Goose for grown folks: a Christmas reading (New York 1860).
-The privileged little boy grows up to become "John, Esquire" and goes in search of richer plums, where he is joined in his quest by "female Horners".
+Adeline Dutton Train Whitney likewise applied the nursery rhyme to opportunism in American society in Mother Goose for grown folks: a Christmas reading (New York, 1860).
+The privileged little boy grows up to become “John, Esquire,” and goes in search of richer plums, where he is joined in his quest by "female Horners."

 John Bellenden Ker Gawler charged the mediaeval legal profession with similar interested motives in his Essay on the Archaiology of Popular English Phrases and Nursery Rhymes (Southampton, 1834).
-Claiming to trace back the rhyme of Little Jack Horner to its "Low Saxon" origin, he then 'translates' the social criticism he discovers there and adds an anti-clerical commentary of his own.
+Claiming to trace back the rhyme of Little Jack Horner to its "Low Saxon" origin, he then 'translates' the social criticism he discovers there, and adds an anti-clerical commentary of his own.

 Such social criticism was reapplied in earnest to the 20th century in an antiauthoritarian lyric from Danbert Nobacon’s The Unfairy Tale (1985).
 The schoolboy Jack Horner is put in the corner for resisting the racist and self-regarding interpretation of history given by his teacher.
-But eventually the children rise up to defend him:
+But eventually, the children rise up to defend him: